makinacorpus/DbToolsBundle/docs/content/getting-started/installation.md

 - MariaDB 10.11 and above
 - MySQL 5.7, 8.0 and above
 - SQLite 3.0 and above
-- SQL Server 2019 and above
-  <br><small>(previous versions from 2015 are untested but should work)</small>

 ::: info
-The bundle could also work with other database vendors.
+The library could also work with other database vendors.
 Check out the [supported database vendors](../getting-started/database-vendors) page.
 :::